gm-mani/spring-security-showcase/README.md

 ## 📖 Overview

-This project is built to explore Spring Security from fundamentals to advanced concepts through practical implementation.
+This project is built to deeply understand Spring Security through practical implementation rather than theory.

+The application incrementally implements authentication and authorization mechanisms commonly used in modern backend systems, including database-backed authentication, JWT security, role-based access control, authority-based permissions, method-level security, and ownership-based authorization.

-The focus is not only on securing APIs but also on understanding the internal architecture of Spring Security, including authentication, authorization, security filters, JWT processing, password security, and security infrastructure commonly used in modern backend applications.
+The goal is to understand not only how to secure APIs, but also the internal architecture and request flow of Spring Security.

 ---